 The house was bought in 1867 by the German born locomotive pioneer, C. F. Beyer, a partner in the company, Beyer, Peacock & Co.
 Beyer, it seems, spent little time at the house and on his death in 1876, the Hall and its grounds were left to his godson, Henry Beyer Robertson, son of his partner, Henry Robertson.
 The house and grounds stayed in the family until the late 20th century.
 During the Second World War, the Hall was occupied by Moreton Hall School.
 The Hall was sold privately in 1994.

 The lack of a will led to all manner of curious tales surrounding the property.
 One of those tales of the Hall, is the story of a ‘lost will.’
 On the death of the last Jones of the old Llantysilio Hall in 1820, without a will, several Jones’ claimed ancestry and thus the estate, all to no avail.
 In 1822, a Catherine Jones of Oswestry, otherwise known as Kitty Taerty and a housekeeper of the local vicar claimed to have had a dream that the lost will existed and had been buried with the deceased Jones, hidden beneath his head.
 She believed that this will would see her inherit the property.
-In the small hours of night, a party of some eight people, including a lawyer and a surgeon broke into St Tysilio’s Church and exhumed the body of the deceased Jones from his tomb.
+In the small hours of night, a party of some eight people, including a lawyer and a surgeon broke into St Tysilio’s Church and exhumed the body of the deceased Jones from his tomb, throwing the corpse onto the ground.
 However, it would seem nothing was found, though badly frightened by a noise within the church, a commotion was caused, the coffin was dropped and the intruders fled.
 They were subsequently charged by the local magistrate for all manner of offense.

 On returning to his home, the man proceeded to tell all who would listen to his experience.
 Most dismissed it as fantasy, including the squire who overheard the tale spoken of by his servants.